Pagehey/basics/article.md

 <button class="open-modal" type="button" onclick="openModal()">Démo</button>

-That's why sometimes we wan't to cast this kind of spell
+That's why sometimes we want to cast this kind of spell
 ```js
 displayElements() // removing display = 'none' from a bunch of elements
 setTimeout(() => {